Welcome to today's edition of the Rush 24-7 podcast.

 You know what you saw, but Fox is your station in many of your cases.

-You got somebody telling you some of the exact options.
+You got somebody telling you something exact opposite.

 You start questioning yourself.